-- 1. Select the cells that you want to clear.

-- 2. Press DELETE.

-- ▶ Tip
+- 1. In the design window, make sure the spreadsheet is activated.
+For instructions, see Help for your design program. - 2.
+Select the cells that you want to clear. - 3.
+Press DELETE. - ▶ Tip

 About formulas

 - What is a formula?

 - Calculation

 - Constants vs. cell references

 - Functions